-Prior to surgery, you may need to undergo a medical evaluation including a vision test in which the ophthalmologist will share relevant information with Dr. Goldberg.
-The surgery is done on an outpatient basis and takes between 1-3 hours to complete.
+Prior to surgery, you may need to undergo a medical evaluation, including a vision test in which the ophthalmologist will share relevant information with Dr. Goldberg.
+The surgery is usually done on an outpatient basis and takes between 1-3 hours to complete.
 A local anesthetic will be used to numb the area around the eyes.
-Dr. Goldberg will then make incisions that follow the natural lines of the eyelids, in your creases of the upper eyelids and below the lashes in the lower lids.
+Dr. Goldberg will then make incisions within the creases of the upper eyelids, following the natural lines of the eyelids, and below the lashes in the lower lids.

 Dr. Goldberg then separates the skin from the fatty tissue and muscle underneath, repositioning or removing the excess fat.
 Sagging muscle and skin are also trimmed.
 Using very fine sutures, Dr. Goldberg closes the incisions.
-He may also opt to use the transconjunctivital eyelid surgery technique, making an incision in the lower lid, and only a conservative amount of fat will be removed.
+He may also opt to use the transconjunctival eyelid surgery technique, which requires making an incision in the lower lid; only a conservative amount of fat will be removed.

 Dr. Goldberg customizes the procedure to best suit the needs and goals of the individual.
 Some people may only desire upper eyelid surgery, and others only lower.
 In many instances, both areas will be addressed in the same operation.
 Excess skin and fat will be trimmed and removed, some fatty tissue may be repositioned, and sagging muscle might also be trimmed or tightened.
 Care is used to ensure the incisions are placed as inconspicuously as possible.
-This surgery typically takes about one to three hours to complete, depending on the unique details of the treatment plan, and most patients can return home the same day.
+Most patients can return home the same day.

 Once healed, the incisions are often virtually unnoticeable.
 Dr. Goldberg utilizes very fine sutures that help the incisions to heal smoothly.
 For upper eyelid surgery, incisions can be concealed in the natural eyelid crease or fold.
 For lower eyelid surgery, a transconjunctival technique may be used, which places the incision on the inside of the lower eyelash line.
 As a result, the scars from this procedure are practically invisible.
 While the marks may be visible for a short while after the operation, with time they should fade in color and become smoother and less perceptible.